 Can't do it.
 Poe just isn't interested here in external details.
 The story might as well take place in Peoria, Illinois as Paris, France (although Paris does lend a romantic, exotic feel to the story); and if you changed a few of the details, it could just as easily take place in 1945 or 2045.
 But that doesn't mean setting isn't important.

-This story may not take place in a morgue or a creepy house, but it wouldn't be Edgar Allen Poe without a touch of the Gothic.
+This story may not take place in a morgue or a creepy house, but it wouldn't be Edgar Allan Poe without a touch of the Gothic.
 Here, it's the simple, smoky darkness of the "little back library, or book-closet, au troisième, No. 33 Rue Donot, Faubourg St. Germain" (1).
 Faubourg St. Germain is a real part of Paris, though Rue Donot seems to be a fictional street, but we can't be sure.

 Au troisième means that their apartment is on the third floor, which is probably actually the fourth floor, because in France the first floor is considered the ground floor and not counted.
 Got that?
 This is also a clue to the narrator and Dupin's social positions, since apartments way up at the top of the stairs were usually not as expensive as apartments lower down.
 (And if you've ever had to haul groceries to a five-story walk-up, you know why.)